Keystone SystemsKS Systems

 Update an Event

-calendula item update <calendar-id> <item-id>
+calendula items update <calendar-id> <item-id>

 This opens the iCalendar (.ics) data in your $EDITOR.